rainbow-mind-machine/embarcadero-mind-machine/docs/contributing.md

   If you find a problem or can't understand something, open an issue (see below).

 * Use embarcadero mind machine!
-You can test it out and come up with new ideas and ways of using rainbow mind machine.
+You can test it out and come up with new ideas and ways of using embarcadero mind machine.

 * [Open an issue](https://github.com/rainbow-mind-machine/embarcadero-mind-machine/issues/new)
-  in the rainbow mind machine repository on Github.
+  in the embarcadero mind machine repository on Github.
 The issue can be a bug, a question, an idea, or anything else.

 * [Fork embarcadero mind machine on